Jesterhearts/a-sixel/test_images/README.md

 # GENERATED
 These generated images are used for comparing different palette quantization and dithering algorithms.
-Each one was geenerated with a different set of instructions intended to stress different aspects of various algorithms.
+Each one was generated with a different set of instructions intended to stress different aspects of various algorithms.

 # Images and Areas of Interest